Your StormCard is your personal connection to University services, purchases, and access control.

 On the Staten Island and Queens campuses, you may receive a replacement StormCard 24 hours a day.
 On the Long Island Grad Center and Manhattan campus, 24-hour carding is not available at this time.

-Starting on June 1, 2016, the fee for your first StormCard replacement due to loss or neglect is $25.
+The fee for your first StormCard replacement due to loss or neglect is $25.
 Each subsequent replacement card due to loss or neglect is $35 per card.
 This fee payable by cash, check, or credit card.

 All the funds in your dining, Flex, and printing account will automatically transfer to your new card.